ScenK/Scenery-Tab/README.md

 ### Installing

-Download the source code, fill in the api value in the `wallpaper.js` and `weather.js` by registing the free developer program on `PEXELS` and `Yahoo Weather`.
+Download the source code, fill in the api value in the `wallpaper.js` and `weather.js` by registing the free developer program on `PEXELS` and `Open Weather`.

 - PEXEL images:
 ```